framebluffer/hdrToKtx2/README.md

+Dependencies:
-Dependencies: You need to have installed the Vulkan SDK on your system.
+You need to have installed the Vulkan SDK on your system.
 Visit https://vulkan.lunarg.com/ to download and install it.
+You also need Cmake
+Visit https://cmake.org/download/ to download and install it.

 Build instructions: